 - a) Development and site alteration are not permitted on the lands within the Environmental Protection designation unless otherwise indicated in Section 5.2.2.2. - b) The Township, in conjunction with the Conservation Authority and the Ministry of Natural Resources, will work towards the identification of natural heritage features.
 Many features have been identified in the Central Cataraqui Region Natural Heritage Study (2006), and will be further delineated when the County of Lennox and Addington completes its Natural Heritage Study.
-As any new natural heritage information becomes available, this Official Plan will be amended accordingly. - c) Council will endeavor encourage retention of to retain lands in the Environmental Protection designation in a natural state.

--g)
+As any new natural heritage information becomes available, this Official Plan will be amended accordingly. - c) Council will encourage retention of lands in the Environmental Protection designation in a natural state. - d) Development and site alteration shall not be permitted in habitat of endangered species and threatened species, except in accordance with provincial and federal requirements. - e) Development and site alterations are not permitted in significant wetlands and significant coastal wetlands. - f) Development and site alteration shall not be permitted in Significant and regional areas of natural and scientific interest; unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions. - g) Development on lands adjacent to natural heritage features may be permitted in accordance with the Environmental Sensitive Area policies in Section 5.2.3 - h) The boundaries of the Environmental Protection designation are approximate.
+For interpretation of the extent and exact location of the boundaries of Environmental Protection Lands, the best available data should be referred to or a site-specific survey should be carried out.
+Technical input should be received from the Ministry of Natural Resources and Forestry or the Conservation Authority.